Welcome to Time to Talk Befriending

 For many older people loneliness is an unwelcome feeling of loss.
 The fear of loneliness alone is said to cause more anxiety than a lack of money or deteriorating health.
 In fact loneliness is proven to cause early loss of life.

 At Time to Talk Befriending we believe our elders should be honoured and respected – not forgotten.
-Yet there are literally thousands of older people living across the City of Brighton and Hove who feel invisible and alone.
+Yet there are literally thousands of older people living in our local neighbourhoods who feel invisible and alone.
 It is therefore time for change!

 Maintaining friendships and remaining active are two key factors to improving wellbeing in later life.
 We therefore cannot advocate befriending enough!
-Not only do strong friendships develop bridging the gap between generations, but some older people said they felt worthless and ready to die until they were matched with a volunteer for much needed companionship and ‘time to talk’.
+Not only do strong friendships develop bridging the gap between generations, but some older people said they felt worthless and didn’t want to live anymore until they were matched with a volunteer for much needed companionship and ‘time to talk’.

 But don’t just take our word for it!
 Check out our Why Befrending? page for individual testimonies from our scheme members and volunteers.